tnaires/nowplaying/README.md

 Run `npm run both` from the project root path to run the server and the client.
 Then open http://localhost:3000 in your browser.

-## Where to access

-The application is deployed [on Heroku](https://intense-meadow-20463.herokuapp.com/).

 ## Tools used

 * [React](https://reactjs.org/): I decided to use React mainly for two reasons: firstly, because it's one of the tools I've been trying to focus my learning efforts on lately; and secondly because it's one of the UI tools I feel most comfortable working with, taking into account what I've learned so far.